Circus Maximus11701 Votes Currently Open

 - Time Required: 00:30 Mins

 - Tags: Walking Area, Leisure, Architecture , Landmarks, Historic And Protected Sites

+Circus maximus or Circo Massimo - largest stadium in ancient Rome which U-shaped structure built in 6th century BCE.
+It located between the Palatine and Aventine hills.
 Walk past the gigantic Colosseum and you will come across a vast green pasture where locals are seen relaxing, dog-walking or jogging in the early hours of the day.
-This is the site of circus maximus- Rome’s most famous and by far the oldest circus.

 Supposed to be an arena for various kinds of sports and athletic competitions, the circus maximus was also the ground for the famous chariot races that were held for an entire day, almost hundred a day at times.
-The circus had a capacity of around 250, 000 spectators either seated or standing.
+Circus maximus Rome had a capacity of around 250, 000 spectators either seated or standing.